dedecastrobr/seu-bot/README.md

 }
 ```

-Once the admin flag is enabled, SeuBot will start a small websever that can be used for changing the bot config.
+Once the admin flag is enabled, SeuBot will start a small web server that can be used for changing the bot config.

 The admin interface will be available at `http://<your-raspberry-pi-ip>:8000`.

-### Update Configuration
+### 🔄 Update Configuration

 To update the configuration, send a POST request to `http://<your-raspberry-pi-ip>:8000/update-config` with the new configuration in the request body.
 For example: